You might not have ever heard of a Mysore yoga rug.

 Pretty ugly right?
 Some new studies have come out just recently that suggest the more you wash the synthetic materials the more plastic goes into the ocean.

-I go into this a lot more in the free Slow Fashion Email series
+I go into this a lot more in the free Slow Fashion Email series or read the post

 If you are thinking about getting a rug it is important which rug you buy and why Ekaminhale Organic rugs are the most environmentally friendly rugs you can find.